URSA-MATH/URSA-MATH/README.md

 Please refer to our paper to see the specific performance on these benchmarks!

-Please note that our results are based on the evaluation criteria of each respective benchmark, and we are also submitting a PR to the VLMEvalKit.
-Therefore, there may be differences in the results on the Opencampass leaderboard in the future.
+Please note that our results are based on the evaluation criteria of each respective benchmark, and we are also submitting a PR to the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+Therefore, there may be differences in the results on the [OpenCampass](https://opencompass.org.cn/home) leaderboard in the future.

 ---